SysPoe/train-wiki/docs/Train-Spotting/Best-Lines.md

 NGRs are not allowed west of Ipswich, so there is mostly IMUs, SMUs, and EMUs on the Rosewood line.

 ## Ipswich / Caboolture / Nambour

 Mainly SMUs and IMUs but some NGRs.

 ## Gympie North

 NGRs will not operate on Sunshine Coast line services north of Nambour until signalling upgrades to Gympie North have been completed.
 Currently trains are required to be compatible with the operation of Automatic Train Protection which isn't fitted on the NGRs.
 (Information may be outdated).

-The Gympie North line generally features IMU100's/120's.
+The Gympie North line generally features IMU100's/120's due to the ATP requirement.

 ## Cleveland / Shorncliffe

 The Cleveland / Shorncliffe line has the second least amount of NGRs on it, after Beenleigh / Ferny Grove, most likely due to stabling reasons.
 However, it is still mostly NGRs.

 ## Post CRR